Code-Institute-Submissions/TheGame/README.md

 - [EmailJS](https://www.emailjs.com/) to provide me with the functionality of my Contact Form;
 - [GitHub](https://github.com/MrColorado35/TheGame) allowed me to store my files and to deploy my page for free;
-- Developer Tools (build-in feature of Google Chrome), that allowed me to instantly apply all the changes I intened to make and to see their effects (or lack of effect in many cases) immediately.
+- Developer Tools (build-in feature of Google Chrome), that allowed me to instantly apply all the changes I intened to make and to see their effects (or lack of effect in many cases) immediately;
-- [jshint](https://jshint.com/) for final, automatic tests of my JavaScript (although it does not recognise the jQuery)
+- [jshint](https://jshint.com/) for final, automatic tests of my JavaScript (although it does not recognise the jQuery);

 # Testing